hiphip12/drupal-portfolio/README.md

 ## Description

 This is a portfolio website example made using Drupal 10's core modules + DXPR Themes and Builder Modules, customizing displayed content using the various options these tools provide.
-This project was an assigment from the program in Web Development [@Helsinki Business School](https://en.bc.fi) (Oct 2023).
+This project was an assigment given by the program in Web Development [@Helsinki Business School](https://en.bc.fi) (Oct 2023).

 The installation and local development were made using [Lando](https://docs.lando.dev/drupal/getting-started.html).
 Backend tools used included Docker and Phpmyadmin.